marc-higgins256/spending-app/README.md

 ### 7. Using the App
 - Register a new user (any email, Mailtrap will catch it)
 - Check your Mailtrap inbox for the confirmation email
-- Click the confirmation link to confirm your email
+- Click the confirmation link/paste the url to confirm your email
 - Log in and access protected pages

 ---

-For more details, see the subfolder READMEs or code comments.
+For more details, see the subfolder READMEs or code comments(If I've put proper comments).